krakenowl/email-SMS/README.md

 email-SMS
 =========

 Create two simple Action Buttons.
-One to Send SMS from your App (you can see the implementations needed), and other to send an Email from your App (great for users leave feedback, in the implementation you can change the email destination)
+One to Send SMS from your App (you can see the implementations needed).
+Other to send an Email from your App (great for users leave feedback, in the implementation you can change the email destination)